Magnificent Mile: Chicago landmarks

 Historic and landmark presences are shown in the table below, which lists Chicago Landmarks, National Register of Historic Places locations, and National Historic Landmarks along The Magnificent Mile.
 At the northern edge of this district on the west, one finds the exclusive One Magnificent Mile building and Oak Street running to the west.
 Also, at the northern edge of the district one finds the Chicago Landmark East Lake Shore Drive District, an extremely expensive and exclusive one-block area of real estate running east from N. Michigan Ave. and facing directly onto Lake Michigan.

 At the southern edge of the district, the Michigan Avenue Bridge sits among four majestic 1920s skyscrapers, two of which are on The Magnificent Mile (Tribune Tower and the Wrigley Building), and two of which are not (333 North Michigan and London Guarantee Building).
 These buildings are contributing properties to the Michigan–Wacker Historic District.

-Several of the tallest buildings in the world are located in The Magnificent Mile district.
-These buildings are:
+Several of the tallest buildings in Chicago are located in The Magnificent Mile district: